vibeswithkk/ZENITH/Result_Notebook/Result_Notebook.md

-Ini adalah hasil Notebook dari hasil test https://colab.research.google.com/github/vibeswithkk/ZENITH/blob/main/notebooks/zenith_advanced_validation.ipynb?flush_cache=1
+This is the Notebook result from the test results from: https://colab.research.google.com/github/vibeswithkk/ZENITH/blob/main/notebooks/zenith_advanced_validation.ipynb?flush_cache=1

 # Install pyzenith v0.2.9 (with memory and inference modules)